trellis-ldp/trellis/README.md

 This repository contains the core abstractions and interfaces for Trellis along with a number of default service implementations.
 It contains a [reference implementation](components/app-triplestore) that uses a [persistence layer](components/triplestore) based on a triplestore or local dataset.
-In addition, below is a list of other known implementations.

- * [Rosid](https://github.com/trellis-ldp/trellis-rosid): A Kafka-based application that uses file-based persistence.

 ## Principle dependencies